liblouis/liblouis-js/README.md

-These are offical "javascript bindings" to liblouis created by cross compiling [liblouis](https://github.com/liblouis/liblouis) using [emscripten](http://emscripten.org/).
+These are "javascript bindings" to liblouis created by cross compiling [liblouis](https://github.com/liblouis/liblouis) using [emscripten](http://emscripten.org/).
 The Liblouis API written in C can be directly called using the [`ccall`](https://kripken.github.io/emscripten-site/docs/api_reference/preamble.js.html#ccall) and